 For semester abroad programs there are scholarships which may be applicable:

-Both the CCS Director and the student’s financial aid counselor must certify the Gilman application prior to its submission – SAU has application deadlines for this that precede the Gilman deadlines.
-Thus, students are encouraged to work closely with the CCS Director and their financial aid counselor when completing the Gillman Scholarship application.
+Both the CCS Director and the student’s financial aid counselor must certify the Gilman and/or Freeman-Asia application prior to its submission – SAU has application deadlines for this that precede the Gilman deadlines by about 3 weeks.
+Students must work closely with the CCS Director and their financial aid counselor when completing the applications per the scholarship’s specifications.

 When does CORE 274 meet?

-CORE 274 classes are held on Fridays from 10:10 am – 11:10 am, as well as a few class sessions on a TBD basis by program professors.
+CORE 274 classes are held on Fridays from 10:00 am – 11:00 am, and on Mondays from 10:00 am – 11:00 am on weeks when there are Friday chapels, as well as a few class sessions on a TBD basis by program professors.

 What if I am student teaching or interning during the semester of CORE 274?

-Students are expected to attend all CORE 274 meetings unless prior arrangements are made with the CORE 274 professor.
+Students are expected to attend all CORE 274 class sessions unless prior arrangements are made with the CORE 274 professor.
 CORE 274 meetings are critical preparation.
-The registrar will not enroll students for Core 274 during student teaching.
+The registrar will not enroll students for CORE 274 during student teaching.
 Students are encouraged to complete their CCS requirement prior to student teaching and internships!

 What should I do if I plan to study abroad for a semester or summer?